nicoduj/homebridge-harmony/README.md

-** refreshByHub is not reliable right now consider switching it off if you have any trouble **
+:heavy_exclamation_mark::heavy_exclamation_mark:**refreshByHub is not reliable right now considère switching it off if you have any trouble**

 # homebridge-harmony